Should the Timing of Inspections be Predictable?: Optimal timing of perfect inspections

 \subsection{Maintenance\texorpdfstring{: $\l_B >\l_G$}{}}

 If $\l_B > \l_G$, then working decreases the arrival rate of breakdowns by more than it increases the arrival rate of breakthroughs.
-Consequently, working lengthens the project.
+Consequently, working lengthens the project in expectation.
 In particular, this case obtains if there are breakdowns but no breakthroughs ($\l_G=0$).

 \begin{thm}[Random perfect inspections] Suppose that inspections are perfect and $\l_B > \l_G$.
-Then the optimal inspection policy is unique: the gaps $(T_n - T_{n-1})_{n \geq 1}$ are independently and identically distributed according to an exponential distribution with hazard rate $\g^\ast$, where
+Then the following policy is uniquely optimal.
+The gaps $(T_n - T_{n-1})_{n \geq 1}$ are independently and identically distributed according to an exponential distribution with hazard rate $\g^\ast$, where

 \end{thm}